nmtc01/SDIS-Project1/README.txt

 To clean up:
 /bin/bash cleanup.sh peer_id - deletes the directory of a peer inside PeerProtocol directory and also its directory in Storage.

+When writing the scripts, a fault was detected in the version 1.0 of the backup protocol.
+A condition was missing which prevents the peer from using all its 5 attempts of sending PUTCHUNK, even when the STORED message is received sucessfully.
+The problem was solved and the tag was changed.

 JAVA SE version 11

 T3G05